What to Look for on OTC Drug Labels

 Warnings.
 This is when not to use the product and includes conditions that may need

-interactions with other medications that can occur; when to stop taking the product;
+interactions with other medicines that can occur; when to stop taking the product;

 Directions.
 Specific age categories, how much or how many to take, how to take, and how